Ursynów-Centrum: History

-In 1998, the district of Ursynów was subdivided into the areas of the City Information System.
-One of them was Imielin, which included the neighbourhoods of Imielin, Na Skraju, and West Ursynów.
+In 1998, the Ursynów district was subdivided into the areas of the City Information System.
+Imielin became one of them, encompassing the housing estates of Imielin, Na Skraju, and West Ursynów.
 In 2000, it was divided into two areas, separated by Pileckiego Street.
-Its western portion, which includgles West Ursynów, became Stary Imielin, and the esteren portion, that includes Imielin and Na Skraju, became Ursynów-Centrum.
+Its western portion, which includes West Ursynów, became Stary Imielin, and the eastern portion, including Imielin and Na Skraju, became Ursynów-Centrum.